krakend/krakend-documentation/configuration/flexible-config.md

 The Flexible Configuration enables a **template processor** based on [Go templates](https://golang.org/pkg/text/template/) and is enriched with [Sprig functions](http://masterminds.github.io/sprig/) and KrakenD functions.

-You can encode your configuration files in any of the [supported formats](/docs/configuration/supported-formats/) (`json`, `yaml`, `toml`, etc), as the template is agnostic of its contents.
+You can encode your configuration files in any of the [supported formats](/docs/configuration/supported-formats/) (`json`, `yaml`, `toml`, etc.), as the template is agnostic of its contents.

 Use the Flexible Configuration when you need to:

-- Split a large configuration into several files
+- Split an extensive configuration into several files
 - Inject variables, like environment settings, into the configuration
 - Use placeholders and reusable code blocks to avoid repeating code
-- Organize your code better when there are multiple developers modifying the gateway
+- Organize your code better when multiple developers are modifying the gateway
 - Manage KrakenD using multiple repositories (and merging the files in the CI)
 - Track changes, avoid conflicts, and review code more easily
 - Have the full power of a templates system!

 ## How it works

-The activation of the Flexible Configuration requires injecting the **environment variable** `FC_ENABLE=1` when running a krakend `run` or `check` command, but you can use **additional variables** depending on the features you'd like to enable.
+The activation of the Flexible Configuration requires injecting the **environment variable** `FC_ENABLE=1` when running a krakend `run` or `check` command.
+Still, you can use **additional variables** depending on the features you'd like to enable.

 ### Flexible Configuration variables
 The list of all recognized **environment variables** is: